Quick Start

 file with a very basic example.
 Open the file in your code editor of choice so that we can inspect the contents together.

-TIP: if use VSCode, there’s a Tx3 extensions in the marketplace that provides many QoL features like syntax highlighting and error diagnostics.
+TIP: if use VSCode, there’s a Tx3 extension in the marketplace that provides many QoL features like syntax highlighting and error diagnostics.

 party Sender;party Receiver;